 I was surrounded by stories, powerful stories, and I believed them.
 Such stories were told because they were what other people believed; their stories came from their experience.
 I, too, was telling myself stories without knowing it.
 Yet these stories were also unhelpful, because I didn’t know the truth and, in that respect, the stories were not mine to tell.
 Despite my fascination for it, manic depression—bipolar disorder—remained abstract and remote, as if waiting for me in the future.
 This disconnection from the condition that was so obviously a part of me remained because I wasn’t a brilliant and famous man.
 Failure was a feature from early on in my life—I’d already failed the Eleven Plus and was bullied heavily for starting puberty early, which apparently made me ugly and fat.
 It was never the done thing to be a big head or get ideas above my station so, having internalised messages that were both subliminal and explicit, I believed the worst about myself.
 As far as I was concerned, I was ugly, fat, lazy and thick, and so I blundered on with life, with bundles of sanitary towels and heavy clots between my legs, blood stains that would appear in random places, debilitating tiredness, a constant feeling of being ‘ill’, overwhelming emotions, mood swings, anger.
 And shame.

 Who knows what all this was doing to my long-term wellbeing.
 Deep inside, my cells were being imprinted with conscious and unconscious reactions to painful experiences, the memories of which reverberate to this day.
-Thankfully, sixth-form college was more enjoyable and offered some respite; I was able to be myself and had found a group of friends.
+Thankfully, sixth-form college was more enjoyable and offered some respite; I was able to be myself, had found a group of friends, and I loved my teachers.
 I continued to push myself academically, too, which no one seemed to mind, although I was still not to experience peace of mind.
-Without offering any practical support in the endeavour, my college encouraged me to get ideas above my station and apply to study at Cambridge university—a naïve fantasy that involved attending three interviews with magisterial posh old white men, the memory of which I have mostly repressed.
-Being rejected from that place didn’t really come as a surprise; rejection was the story of my life at the time and, in any case, I very much doubt that I’d have fitted in—in fact, it may well have been a disaster for me and screwed me up even more.
+Meaning well but without offering any practical support in the endeavour, my college encouraged me to get ideas above my station and apply to study at Cambridge University—a naïve fantasy that involved my attendance at three separate interviews with magisterial old white men.
+I have repressed most of the details of this memory; suffice it to say that, in my case, hard work was not enough for me to win a place at this prestigious seat of learning.
+Whatever it was they were looking for, I appeared not to have it.
+Being rejected from that place, though, didn’t really come as a surprise; rejection was the story of my life at the time and, in any case, I very much doubt that I’d have fitted in—in fact, it may well have been a disaster for me and screwed me up even more.
 So my not getting in was probably a lucky escape.

-I was rejected by all the universities I applied to, except Sheffield.
-Going there may have been predestined, as the city fitted me like a glove and it was as if those hills were giving me a big hug (I feel so lucky to have lived there and still happily would).
-Even though it wasn’t all failure—not to be a big head about it but I’d done well in my A-Levels (more than well enough to go to Cambridge, in fact)—any confidence I may have had in myself had vanished, and I’d had enough of academia before I’d even started my degree in English Literature.
-In fact, I’d had enough of most things—hard work and toeing the line only seemed to make me miserable.
-So rather than throwing myself into my studies, I decided to reinvent myself and gave myself up to a social life the like of which I had never had before (or since), becoming a sort of cross between Moll Flanders and Fleabag, a wannabe Courtney Love, only with alcohol instead of drugs.
+All the other universities I applied to appeared to think the same as Cambridge: I was rejected by all of them except the University of Sheffield, and to this day I remain grateful to it for being the only university to show any faith in me.
+For that reason it felt, even then, as though we were destined for each other: the city fitted me like a glove and it was as if those hills were giving me a big hug (I feel so lucky to have lived there and happily—rapturously—still would).
+It wasn’t all failure, either: not to be a big head about it but I’d done well in my A-Levels (more than well enough to go to Cambridge, in fact).
+Any confidence I may have had in myself, though, had vanished, and I’d had enough of academia before I’d even started my degree in English Literature.
+I’d had enough of most things—hard work and toeing the line only seemed to make me miserable.
+So rather than throwing myself into my studies, I decided to reinvent myself and gave myself up to a social life the like of which I had never had before (or since), becoming a sort of cross between Moll Flanders, Fleabag, and Fraulein Sally Bowles—a wannabe Courtney Love, only with alcohol instead of drugs.

-It was while I was working at the boys’ school that I met the man who is now my husband.
-Looking back, it feels as though I was being led to him (albeit via a rocky path), as he was the first man I had ever met who didn’t make me feel fear on some level, or like prey.
+It was while I was working at my first school that I met the man who is now my husband.
+Looking back, it feels as though I was being led to him (albeit via a rocky path), as he was the first man I had ever met who didn’t make me feel fear on some level, or like prey (he had also been to Sheffield University, albeit nine years before I had).
 Not that this put an end to any of the trauma I was experiencing, or reliving back then.
 My body constantly wound tightly with terror, I was stalked by fear and trauma everywhere I went, still repeating the same old embarrassing patterns, like a weird young female Alan Partridge, only worse.
 And I carried on living and teaching this way, at a variety of schools, until my late thirties, when I was just starting to reconcile myself with the profession I had struggled with so much, and feel proud of my record.
 My depressive episodes had become so bad, though, that I could ignore them no longer.
 I had no choice but to pay attention; each depressive event occurred with a violence of which I lived in constant dread (In Loving Vincent, van Gogh’s friend Dr Gachet explains that those with ‘melancholia’ can change from elation and euphoria to suicidal in six hours; in my case, it can happen within minutes).
 It had taken me this long, and I had to get to this point, to realise what was happening to me; that what had become my natural state of normalised trauma was not normal.
 And I still didn’t know what any alternative could be, or how to access it.